Chapter IV: Jericho

 "But sir..."
 Amuro stammered, but managed to keep his voice even.
 Bright had to give him some credit there, as he was already observing the 'no outburst' rule.
 "I'm a test pilot!
 I fight mock battles against drones, not actual battles against Zakus!
 Up until a few hours ago, I never had any real combat experience."

-"That doesn't matter.
+"That does not matter.
 Right now I need every advantage I can get; it's a long way from here to Earth, and the Zeon will not give up their pursuit so easily."
 Bright explained with hard, realistic grimness filling his tone of voice.
 "Especially since we just beat back one of their best aces."

 Amuro grit his teeth, but again he kept his tone of voice in check.
 "Was this Commander Sleggar's suggestion, sir?"

-"That also doesn't matter."
+"That also does not matter."
 Bright answered sharply.
 "Once more, as long as you're on this ship you will follow my orders to the letter, no matter what personal issues you may take with them." his eyes quickly bore their way back into the junior officer's.
 "Feel free to hate me for it, but that's how it will be for now on."

 For the first time, Amuro's eyes leered.
 "Exactly how long until we reach Earth?"